 Because a donor of semen is irrebuttably presumed not to be the child’s parent under Victorian law, the donor cannot be placed on the child’s birth certificate as a parent.
 To name a donor as a parent on a child’s birth certificate is to make a false declaration and penalties may apply.
 The legal parents are the birth mother and her female partner.
 For information on applying to the County Court for an order correcting a birth certificate to replace the donor with the mother’s female partner, visit www.rainbowfamilies.com.au.

-However, for donor-conceived births after the introduction of the ART Act, there are provisions mandating the registration of information about the donor for inclusion in the central donor registry.
+For donor-conceived births that occurred after the introduction of the ART Act, information about the donor must be registered in the central donor registry.
 This information is not included on the child’s birth certificate, but there is an addendum to the certificate stating that further information is available about the entry.
 This information about the donor can only be given to the person conceived using donor sperm when they are 18 (or beforehand with their parents’ consent) and/or the parents of a donor-conceived person.
 The purpose is to entitle children born through donor insemination to access information about their biological origins.
 If the request for information is from the parents, the donor must consent to the information being released.

 It is the responsibility of the fertility service to send the donor’s information to the central registry.
 In the case of home insemination with a known donor, it is the parents’ responsibility to send a letter to Births, Deaths and Marriages Victoria stating the donor’s full name, date of birth, place of birth and contact details.
 The donor must sign the letter and provide proof of identity.